smcclab/smc-course/_assessments/02-portfolio.md

 We prefer ACM reference format: <https://www.acm.org/publications/authors/reference-formatting>

-Some example references are as follows:
+Some example references in Markdown format are as follows:

 ```
 # References